AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-settings.md

 topic-tags: working-with-campaign-and-microsoft-dynamics-365
 ---

-# Configure the integration app
+# Connect systemps with the integration app

 ## Add credentials to the integration app